Service + Area

 • Steel erection sequencing and field coordination for framing packages, modifications, and phased installs.

-• This tier 2 line is coordinated in Rogers with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.
+• This service line is coordinated in Rogers with priority on the first dependency that can stop downstream progress, not just the next task in a generic sequence.

 • Steel Erection in Rogers is often planned alongside Structural Steel & Red Iron, Metal Building Construction, and Steel Fabrication when scope boundaries, sequencing, or handoffs overlap.